slamont1/lammps/doc/src/fix_bond_dynamic.rst

 *length_critical*.
 The maximum number of bonds in the atoms storing this bond will be decreased by one, ensuring irreversible breaking.
 This is akin to breaking polymer chains by scission.

+The *mol* keyword may be used to consider creating bonds between atoms on the same molecule.
+Setting the flag to 1 means do not consider bond creation between atoms on the same molecule.

+The *skip* keyword may be used to skip the dynamic bonding algorithms when the timestep is on a multiple of keyword *Nevery_skip*.
+This can be used to distinguish bewteen 'quasi-time' timesteps and real timesteps when attempting to load in quasi-static conditions.

 Any bond that is created is assigned a bond type of *bondtype*.
 When a bond is created, data structures within LAMMPS that store bond topology are updated to reflect the